saffann/iris-species-classification-app/README.md

 The Iris Species Classification App uses the following Bricks:

-- `web_ui`: Brick to create a web interface for inputting iris measurements and displaying predictions.
+- `arduino:web_ui`: Brick to create a web interface for inputting iris measurements and displaying predictions.

 ## Hardware and Software Requirements